jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/Create-Disk-by-Snapshot.md

-- Each SSD cloud disk supports a maximum of 1,000G capacity; each Premium Hdd cloud disk supports a maximum of 3,000G capacity; the three new type disks all support a maximum of 4,000G capacity;
+- When Cloud Disk is created on the Console, a single disk supports maximum capacity of 4000GB but supports maximum capacity of 16000GB when Cloud Disk is created with OpenAPI or JD Cloud CLI;